Tax

 State and Local Tax

-We serve as the reporters for New Hampshire and Vermont developments for the Council on State Taxation (“COST”) in Washington D.C., we report on New England SALT issues in State Tax Notes and other media, and we serve as the New Hampshire reporters for the Property Tax Deskbook published by the American Bar Association.
-We have published articles on New Hampshire’s unique business tax system in State Tax Notes, and we have been invited by tax reform and policy groups to make presentations on important tax topics, including the Pennsylvania Tax Restructuring Commission (2004), Tennessee’s Tax Reform Commission(2003),Massachusetts Business Tax Study Commission (2007), Rhode Island’s Tax Study Commission (2008),and the Georgetown University Law Center’s Advanced State & Local Tax Institute (State Taxation of Foreign Source Income).
+We serve as the reporters for New Hampshire and Vermont developments for the Council on State Taxation (“COST”) in Washington D.C., we report on New England SALT issues in State Tax Notes and other media, and we serve as the Vermont reporters for the Sales and Use Tax Deskbook published by the American Bar Association.
+We have published articles on New Hampshire’s unique business tax system in State Tax Notes, as well as the evolving tax changes in the New England states, and we have been invited by tax reform and policy groups to make presentations on important tax topics.

-Our SALT professionals are also the co-founders of the New England State and Local Tax Forum ,a non-profit organization created to manage a conference that provides annual updates on significant SALT developments from across the nation with a particular focus on New England. www.nesaltforum.org
+Our SALT professionals are also the co-founders of the New England State and Local Tax Forum, a non-profit organization created to promote state tax education on significant SALT developments from across the nation with a particular focus on New England. www.nesaltforum.org

-• Resolving SALT Audits.
-We have extensive experience helping businesses resolve audit disputes with the New Hampshire Department of Revenue Administration, the Vermont Department of Taxes, the Massachusetts Department of Revenue and other state tax authorities outside of New England.
-We have extensive experience in issues pertaining to nexus, combined unitary filing, apportionment factor and sourcing, and meals and rooms taxes.
+We have extensive experience helping businesses resolve audit disputes with the New Hampshire Department of Revenue Administration, the Vermont Department of Taxes, the Massachusetts Department of Revenue, and other state tax authorities outside of New England.
+Resolved issues include those pertaining to nexus, combined unitary filing, apportionment sourcing, taxation of foreign income, transfer taxes, meals and rooms taxes and domicile issues.

-• Pursuing Litigation.
 We work hard to resolve disputes in a manner that avoids litigation and therefore most efficiently allows our clients to focus again on their core businesses.
-But our tax litigation team is always prepared to take our case to court, and the tax agencies know it
+But our tax litigation team is always prepared to take our case to court, and the tax agencies know it.

 Federal and International Tax